 4.1 The relevant geological sheet for the site (BGS Sheet 316: Fareham 1971) shows the underlying geology to be River and Valley Gravels with Coombe Deposits.
-There is also a very small band of Upper Chalk running along the narrowest part of the site.

 4.2 The published soils information for the area (SSEW Sheet 6: Soils of South East England 1983) shows the soils on the site to be of the Charity 1 association.
-These are described as well drained fine silty and fine silty over clayey soils, locally very flinty, some shallow over flint gravel.
+These are described as well drained fine silty and fine silty over clayey soils, locally very flinty, some shallow over flint gravel (SSEW, 1983).
 Detailed field examination confirms this, particularly the locally shallow and flinty nature of the soils on some parts of the site.